 **Disclaimer: This is a sponsored post for EOS.
 Opinions are solely mine.
 All links are “no-follow” links.**

 Just like the seasons, our skin does change as well in reaction to the weather.
 You may still be using a lighter moisturizer that carried you through warm, humid summer weather, but you may want to start shopping for a heavier formulation to handle the colder days ahead.
-My advice is trading your water-based moisturizer for an oil-based one with plenty of non-clogging oils like avocado, borage, grape seed, jojoba, olive or almond oils.
+My advice is trading your water-based moisturizer for an oil-based one with plenty of non-clogging oils like avocado, borage, grape seed, jojoba, olive or almond oils to help with dry skin.
 You can also try hunting for moisturizers rich in humectants like hyaluronic acid, AHAs, urea, glycerin for their abilities in pulling water from the atmosphere before binding it the skin, which may feel more lightweight, especially as a lotion.

 Delicate lips need TLC more than ever since they dry and chap easily.
 Organic lip balms like EOS Smooth Spheres ($2.99) are a great way to keep vulnerable lips healthy without worrying about harmful chemicals or toxins that can be accidentally digested.
 These inexpensive 95% organic lip balms come in eight fruity flavors and are rich in vitamin E, shea butter and jojoba oil without any petrolatum to wear under lipstick or gloss or just alone for keeping lips smooth and beautiful.